 Frequently, about 10 minutes into a steady state interval, an athlete’s power output can start to decline despite a constant heart rate.
 This is called cardiovascular drift (CVD or CVdrift) and can be made worse by a lack of proper hydration.
 If you’re using a heart monitor alone, you won’t be able to pick up on this drift but a power meter will.

 Summary: Heart Rate Monitor vs Power Meter

-To reiterate, heart rate monitors are great.
+To reiterate, heart rate monitors are great and we suggest you use one.
 However heart rate alone just isn’t very meaningful.
 What if your heart rate is 15 beats higher than normal, what does this mean?
 Are you working harder than normal…or are just out of shape?
 In Hunter Allen and Andrew Coggan’s book Training and Racing with a Power Meter, the authors go as far as to say that going off heart rate alone could easily misinform you regarding your actual performance and can “undermine your confidence”.
 Input data such as heart rate just isn’t very meaningful until it is compared with some measure of output.

 However when it comes to a heart rate monitor vs power meter, the answer is pretty clear.
 A power meter will address the shortcomings of a heart rate monitor and remove the guesswork that goes into training and racing.
 With a power meter, you can quantify exactly how hard you are working, in addition to the other reasons to buy a power meter.
 The ideal option is to train with both a heart rate monitor AND a power meter.
 When combined, athletes can learn a lot about their performance and how their body performs under different conditions.